panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-09-25-PMC/2019-09-25-PMC_Summary.md

 Regarding the stakeholder list, we should interact more with the members listed.
 Jordi also reminded that internal milestones and KPIs for WP7 have not been provided.

-  **WP8 Staff training in data stewardship**: Thomas swas absent.
+  **WP8 Staff training in data stewardship**: Thomas was absent.
 Petra was absent too but she shared some notes: KPIs for WP8 have been distributed and the internal milestones too.
 Minutes are on GitHub for WP8 meetings.

-  **WP9 Outreach & Communication**: Nicoletta was absent and Dario reported video interviews published.
+  **WP9 Outreach & Communication**: Nicoletta was absent and Dario reported the video interviews published.

 6. Job openings